build-trust/ockam/documentation/guides/draft/rust/get-started/xx-secure-channel-over-streams/README.md

     )
     .await?;

-    // Send a message via the channel to the "printer" ctx.send(
+    // Send a message through the channel to the "echoer" ctx.send(
         Route::new().append(channel.address()).append("echoer"),
         "Hello World!".to_string(),